This post may contain affiliate links. Please read my disclaimer.

 This Mediterranean cucumber salad is refreshing and light made with cucumber, tomato, parsley, and mint.
 Vegan, gluten-free, and paleo friendly, this salad is excellent to bring as a dish to pass at a picnic or as a complimentary side dish to a heavier main course.

-Since my friend was bringing chicken and lamb skewers to grill, I decided to make a Mediterranean inspired salad to go with it, along with a quinoa protein salad, fresh fruit, and a light dessert.
+Since my friend was bringing chicken and lamb skewers to grill, I decided to make a Mediterranean inspired salad to go with it, along with a black bean quinoa salad, fresh fruit, and a light dessert.

-This mediterranean cucumber salad was the perfect compliment to the chicken and lamb skewers.
-I also knew it would travel easily, and was chock full of fresh and in season produce.
+This Mediterranean Cucumber Salad was the perfect compliment to the chicken and lamb skewers.
+I also knew it would travel easily, and was chock full of fresh and in seasonal produce.